Personal Health Budgets

 How will my information be protected?

-Your information will be protected as it usually is by the CHC team.
+Your information will be protected as it usually is by the AACC team.
 You can find out more about our how we use your information on our website.

 Where can I find out more?

-If you want to know more, or have any questions about personal health budgets, you can call and speak to a member of Surrey’s Continuing Healthcare Team on 0300 561 1421 or 0300 561 1347.
+If you want to know more, or have any questions about personal health budgets, please contact the Surrey Continuing Healthcare (CHC) Team in the first instance.
+If you do not have access to email, please contact us on 0300 561 1421 or 0300 561 1347.